How to Design Large Format Trade Show Graphics

 Becky would be happy.

-Jacob Norris is a graphic designer and project manager with Area Exhibits in Seattle.
+Jacob Norris is a project manager with Footprint Exhibits in Kent, WA.
 He has been designing graphics for over 24 years and has been working with large format for over 17 years.